bmharper/cimg/readme.md

 `cimg` is a Go wrapper for various C/C++ image libraries, including:

-* TurboJPEG
+* libjpeg-turbo
 * stb_image_resize
-* libexif (EXIF is gratuitous here - you could just as well use one of the native Go EXIF libraries)
 * Unrotate image so that natural encoding orientation is same as display orientation
+* Reading and writing EXIF orientation (provided via native Go code)

 Why?